saurabh87355/expense_tracker/README.md

 # expense_tracker
-this project help to manage day to day expense
+## this project help to manage day to day expense

+### tech stack used
+- python
+- streamlit
+- python functions